alex00pep/aws-eks-getting-started/README.md

 ## Prerequisites

 A step by step series will show you you how to get all the tools installed and IAM permissions setup for your environment.
-Before starting this tutorial, you must install and configure the following tools and resources that you need to create and manage an Amazon EKS cluster:
+Before starting cluster creation, you must install and configure the following tools and IAM configurations that you need to create and manage an Amazon EKS cluster:

+In this case, for simplicity purposes I created an admin user with *PowerUserAccess* permission set, so that user can do everything on AWS services except managing Users and Groups.

-AWS CLI - you must authenticate using [IAM Identity Center with automatic token refresh] (https://docs.aws.amazon.com/sdkref/latest/guide/access-sso.html) or [Authenticate with short-term credentials] (https://docs.aws.amazon.com/cli/latest/userguide/cli-authentication-short-term.html).
+AWS CLI - you must authenticate using [IAM Identity Center with automatic token refresh] (https://docs.aws.amazon.com/sdkref/latest/guide/access-sso.html) or (https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html) or [Authenticate with short-term credentials] (https://docs.aws.amazon.com/cli/latest/userguide/cli-authentication-short-term.html).
 I prefer the first one and the reason is to comply with SSO standards and authentication workflows via federation identity providers like Active Directory or Okta.

 kubectl – A command line tool for working with Kubernetes clusters.
 For more information, see.